keenhenry/keenhenry.github.io/_posts/2024-10-20-albania-trip.md

 ## 23.10.2024

 - Set off at around 9:30am
+- GPS of my phone not working again, swithced to use Flora's phone for navigation.
 - Easy road to drive, compared to a lot of unpaved roads in Albania
 - The scenary on the road to Theth national park is magnificent; outstanding!
 Like the host of my B&B said, the last our of the drive to Theth is the most mesmorizing, especially now